lyuyues/Java/README.md

 # Java
-some java file in CSC115
+Coursework implemented in Java in CSC115